WrongChemist/fibernettest/README.md

 4. Once site functionality is fixed, include omitted tests, such as checkout, or user-profile page navigation.
 5. Multi-column dropdown handling.
 6. Testing for navigation using the side-menu in the store's item browser was skipped due to time constraint (would have worked similarly to testing the store navigation from the header drodpowns - counter how many are present, go through each and make sure they lead to the correct page, and make sure the displayed numbers of items match).
-7. Permanenet solution for the CloudFlare system, which currently forces massive wait times to avoid locking out the test bot.
+7. Permanent solution for the CloudFlare system, which currently forces massive wait times to avoid locking out the test bot, perhaps using ActionChains, extra "filler" activity, or other.
 8. Implementation for the Allure test result visualizer (again, due to needing a day or two that was not available).
 9. Refined test parameters and reporting, depending on requirements and what faults are found (currently, the tests can only "fail" in general, without specifying causes).
 10. Automated updating of browser drivers, per installed browser version.
 This would eliminate the need for manual updates.